BalajiKs171095/mbcrump.github.io/_posts/2017-02-02-pop-toast-notification-in-wpf.md

 ## Intro

 I needed a quick way to pop a Toast Notification in a WPF app using Win 10 APIs.
 I started by taking a look at this [sample](https://code.msdn.microsoft.com/windowsdesktop/sending-toast-notifications-71e230a2) and decided to strip away some unnecessary code that I didn't need.
 I landed with [this version](https://github.com/mbcrump/DesktopToast) which doesn't subscribe to the ToastActivated, ToastDismissed or ToastFailed event handlers.
+Keep in mind that you'll need to add references to the following files if creating this from scratch:

+* Browse and find the following file: C:\Program Files (x86)\Windows Kits\10\UnionMetadata\winmd.
+Add it to your project as a reference.
+Note: You will need to change the filter to “All Files”.
+* Browse and find the directory “C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETCore\v4.5”.
+Add System.WindowsRuntime.dll to your project.

+That's it.

 Here is a demo of it in action.

 ![image](/files/toast.gif)